 Forwarded email Email re-sent from internal networking to an outside point.
 Hard Drive An information storage device that contains electronic information and software programs on a computer.
 Information stored on the hard drive [or local (C:) drive] is not backed up on the network.
 UCIS Ulster County Information Services IT Information Technology.
-Refers to the Management Information Systems Jailbreak department or the Information Technology staff at Ulster County.
-To remove the limitations imposed by the manufacturer.
-This gives access to danbreak the operating system, thereby unlocking all its features and enabling the installation of unauthorized software.
-Key pads - cipher locks Door locks that require a combination of numbers entered into a pad in order to unlock the door.
-Local (C:) In the context of this policy, the individual user's hard drive where electronic drive ' ́ information can be stored (saved), rather than stored on the organization-wide Malicious network.
-The local (C :) drive should not be used to store EPHI.
-A type of software that includes ways of attacking data integrity, the system software or itself or the confidentiality of the data.
+Refers to the Management Information Systems department or the Information Technology staff at Ulster County.
+Jailbreak To remove the limitations imposed by the manufacturer.
+This gives access to the operating system, thereby unlocking all its features and enabling the installation of unauthorized software.
+Key pads - Door locks that require a combination of numbers entered into a pad in order to cipher locks unlock the door.
+Local (C:) In the context of this policy, the individual user's hard drive where electronic drive information can be stored (saved), rather than stored on the organization-wide network.
+The local (C:) drive should not be used to store EPHI.
+Malicious A type of software that includes ways of attacking data integrity, the system software or itself or the confidentiality of the data.
 Malicious software includes viruses, malware virus variants, worms, hoaxes, and Trojan horses.
-Media reuse A device such as a computer hard drive that contained data (information) that is being reused to contain new data.
+Media reuse A device such as a computer hard drive that contained data (information) that wedia reuse A device such as a computer hard drive that contained data (information) that Madan is being reused to contain new data.
 Modem A device that enables data to be transmitted over telephone or cable lines.
-It translates telephone tones to allow for the multiplexing of data (information) Network across the telephone network, generally in order to access the internet.
-A group of computers (workstations) and associated devices connected by a Network communications channel to share information files and other resources between multiple workforce members.
-Network closets Storage area of network equipment such as hubs, routers, switches, racks, cables, and sometimes has telephone equipment, at a HIPAA covered Ciosets component facility.
+It translates telephone tones to allow for the multiplexing of data (information) Maturante across the telephone network, generally in order to access the internet.
+Network A group of computers (workstations) and associated devices connected by a communications channel to share information files and other resources between multiple workforce members.
+Network Storage area of network equipment such as hubs, routers, switches, racks, closets cables, and sometimes has telephone equipment, at a HIPAA covered component facility.
 Networked A workstation computer that uses server resources.
 It is usually connected to computer/ a Local Area Network (LAN), which shares the resources of one or more large workstation computers.
 Payload Harmful code delivered by a software virus.
-Perimeter Security that protects the network and its component server computers from Security Portable attack or intrusion.
-Devices carried or moved with ease that can contain electronic protected media health information (EPHI).
+Perimeter Security that protects the network and its component server computers from Security attack or intrusion.
+Portable Devices carried or moved with ease that can contain electronic protected media · illeula health information (EPHI).
 The most common are: laptops; CDs; USB drives (or memory sticks); and personal digital assistants (PDAs), including smartphones or Blackberries.